How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Do I need a notary for a promissory note in South Carolina?

-Notarization is not required for a promissory note to be legally valid in South Carolina.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in South Carolina for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in South Carolina?
+What happens if a borrower defaults on a promissory note in South Carolina?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in South Carolina court.
-Because this is a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in South Carolina court.
+As a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
 Lenders have 3 years from the date of default to file a lawsuit under South Carolina's statute of limitations for written contracts.

 What must be included in a South Carolina Secured Promissory Note?

 A valid Secured Promissory Note in South Carolina must include: Written agreement signed by borrower; Detailed collateral description; Interest rate disclosure; Lien filing if applicable.
-Our platform automatically includes all required elements for South Carolina in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to South Carolina standards.

 Ready to Create Your South Carolina Secured Promissory Note?